stefanofa/awesome/TOPICS.md

 *   [rainbow-me/rainbowkit](https://github.com/rainbow-me/rainbowkit) - The best way to connect a wallet 🌈 🧰

-*   [crytic/awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references

-*   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

 ## factory-contract

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.